bengott/fish-school/README.md

 # Fish School

-MATLAB Simulation of Fish Schooling Behavior
+### MATLAB Simulation of Fish Schooling Behavior

+Final Project for MATH 463 - Introduction to Mathematical Biology (University of Michigan)

+Written by: Ben Gott and Kevin Lim

+Date: December 2007

+Objectives:

-Written to explore the structure and behavior of fish schools via a computer simulation.
-Investigates parameters such as school size, form, density, speed, and nearest-neighbor distance between individuals.
-Demonstrates some of the basic principles of self-organization, a phenomenon in nature that leads to complex structures and behaviors based on a set of simple rules.
+- Explore the structure and behavior of fish schools via a computer simulation.
+- Investigate parameters such as school size, form, density, speed, and nearest-neighbor distance between individuals.
+- Demonstrate some of the basic principles of self-organization, a phenomenon in nature that leads to complex structures and behaviors based on a set of simple rules.

 References: